 However, you might not feel so celebratory this Mother’s Day

 In general I find the holidays stressful, and the Hallmark Cards variety pesky.
-As a single mom without a lot of extended family nearby — and therefore hardly any fixed traditions or planned events that my kids and I can blindly participate in — it’s a lot of pressure to not only plan the festivities, but invent tradition out of thin air that will define my children’s upbringing and establish custom for generations to come.
+If you are like me, a single mom without a lot of extended family nearby — and therefore hardly any fixed traditions or planned events that my kids and I can blindly participate in — it’s a lot of pressure to not only plan the festivities, but invent tradition out of thin air that will define my children’s upbringing and establish custom for generations to come.
 That is too much for one person!

 In the past my single mom bestie and I would take our kids out for brunch at a restaurant, and other years I held a gathering at my home.
 My friend is now in a blended family, and while I could invite myself along to whatever they’ve got planned, it feels a little like being a tagalong.
 Another family I’ve been friends with for 20 years has other plans, and I could host a gathering at my place, and while I love to entertain I’m just not in the mood.
 Plus, it is MOTHER’S DAY!
 This is supposed to be about celebrating ME! — giving me a break from the drudgery part of motherhood.
 Since my kids are little someone else would have to step in to take on that role.
 There isn’t anyone else.

 And so I can cook up some super-fun-memory making event to mark the day.
 Or I can just chill out and do something I will enjoy — like having a picnic somewhere sunny and pretty and kick around the soccer ball with the kids.
 Maybe I’ll make a quiche and maybe the lilacs will be in bloom.
 Maybe it will look like Hallmark, or maybe not.
 Or maybe Hallmark can kiss my ass.